 Types of Violations

 Violations can be filed by anyone who believes a candidate, ticket, ballot measure affiliate, or affiliate of a candidate/ticket violated something in the EPP.
 Violations can be minor, major, or severe.
-A severe violation means automatic disqualification as well as a fine no less than $75.
-A violation is classified as minor if it is unintentional, is corrected within 24 hours of notice from the EAC Chair and happens no more than four times.
-It also involves a fine no more than $75.
-Any violation not considered minor or severe is classified as major and has a mandatory penalty of no less than $75 and can result in disqualification.
+A severe violation means automatic disqualification as well as a fine no less than $75, and not exceeding $150.
+A violation is classified as minor if it is unintentional, is corrected within 24 hours of notice from the EAC Co-Chairs and happens no more than four times.
+It also involves a fine no more than $50.
+Any violation not considered minor or severe is classified as major and has a mandatory penalty not exceeding $100 and can result in disqualification.